 How to Roast Squash and Pumpkins

-Take those squash you’re using if your fall home decor, and turn them into delicious and healthy side dishes!
-Here’s how to roast squash and pumpkins…it’s so easy!
+Take those squash and sugar pumpkins you’re using in your fall home decor, and turn them into delicious and healthy side dishes or use the purée in baking!
+Here’s how to roast squash and pumpkins, it’s so easy.

 Now that Halloween is wrapped up, it’s time to have a look at those squash and pumpkins you have been using for decoration.
 Instead of seeing them as fall decor, it’s now time to see them as a delicious ingredient for dinner or in fall baking!